 How important do you think music is to your creative process?

-Its part of my life, so its part of my art
+It’s part of my life, so its part of my art